jarikoi/berkeleycourse/lab_4/ApacheSpark-Introduction.md

 ```
 Once a table is cached, you can use in your Spark queries.

-##Submissions, summary
+##Submissions, Summary

-There are three items that need to be submitted from this lab to be
+There are two items that need to be submitted from this lab to be approved.
-approved.

 In Step 3:

-SUBMISSION 1: Submit the first 10 rows of the unsorted and the sorted
-RDD to show that you successfully created both.
-Also explain the issue
-with the tuple and how to possibly correct it in the map/lambda function
-that was used to create the tuples.
+**SUBMISSION 1:**

+*Create an RDD with tuples were the there is a key and a value.
+But in contrast to the example above the key is removed from the value portion of the key-value tuple.
+Submit the code and a print out of the first tuple.*

 In Step 5:

-SUBMISSION 2: Submit the number of rows returned by the select on eBay
-entries.

-In Step 6:

-SUBMISSION 3: Submit the number returned in the DataFrame of the
-result.show() command.
+**SUBMISSION 2:** *Submit the the code for executing the above query as a Spark SQL python call.
+Also submit the number of rows in the result*

 ## Troubleshooting
 ### Connection problem on laptop or Macbook